PSLCL/testing-framework/platform/README.md

 3. Amazon AWS IAM role configured with the policies listed in this document.
 4. ports 6500 and 6550 should be available

-### AWS IAM Policy
+### AWS IAM Policies

+#### Test Runner Policy

 The Test Runner Service requires permission to several Amazon AWS APIs.
-The following template should be used to create an IAM policy:
+The following template should be used to create an IAM policy for the Test Runner Instance:

     {
         "Version": "2012-10-17",